Rotator Cuff Injury Treatment in Portland, OR

 Rotator cuff injuries are a common cause of shoulder pain.
 Although a rotator cuff injury is frequent among athletes, such an injury can also occur due to trauma and the “wear and tear” of the tendons over time.
 Rotator cuff injuries can lead to significant shoulder weakness, and treatment is necessary to correct this problem.

-Summit Orthopedics Rotator Cuff Injury scaled
+Rotator Cuff Injury Treatment Portland OR

 Anatomy of the Shoulder